 A step-by-step guide to trading forex in Singapore

-For beginners, it is imperative to accept that forex trading, whether in the traditional way or with CFDs, is high risk, and due to this high risk, practice trading is a prerequisite for having any chance of success.
-Forextraders can help you with your learning phase, but hours on a practice demo are a must if you wish to succeed.
+For traders, it is imperative to accept that forex trading, whether in the traditional way or with CFDs, is high risk, and due to this high risk, practice trading is a prerequisite for developing your skills.
+Forextraders can help you with your learning phase, but hours on a practice demo accounts are a must to improve yourself.

 Follow these five steps to get started trading forex in Singapore:

-- Choose a Broker: With hundreds of brokers to choose from, how does a beginner go about finding the best one?
+- Choose a Broker: With hundreds of brokers to choose from, how does one go about finding the best one?
 Forextraders has prepared a list of the best candidates for your consideration.
-Brokers such as IG and Plus500 are always perennial top choices, but one of the other brokers on this list could be the one that fits your trading style.
+Brokers such as IG are always perennial top choices, but one of the other brokers on this list could be the one that fits your trading style.
 Try out its demo system to seal the deal.

 74% of clients lose money.
 Capital at risk.